maylay/postActiv/CONFIGURE.md

 This is for configuring nicknames in the service.

-* blacklist: an array of strings for usernames that may not be registered.
-A default array exists for strings that are used by StatusNet (e.g. 'doc', 'main', 'avatar', 'theme') but you may want to add others if you have other software installed in a subdirectory of StatusNet or if you just don't want certain words used as usernames.
+* blacklist (array, default null): an array of strings for usernames that may not be registered.
+A hard-coded default array exists for strings that are used by postActiv (e.g. 'doc', 'main', 'avatar', 'theme') but you may want to add others if you have other software installed in a subdirectory of postActiv or if you just don't want certain words used as usernames.

-* featured: an array of nicknames of 'featured' users of the site.
+* featured (array, default null): an array of nicknames of 'featured' users of the site.
 Can be useful to draw attention to well-known users, or interesting people, or whatever.